-Social anxiety can make us feel self-conscious and insecure.
+If you are or have experienced social anxiety in college, you might feel self-conscious and insecure.
 You are not alone in that.
 As you look around your classroom, chances are that your classmates are thinking more about themselves than they are about you.

 - Take back control of your thoughts.
 Tell them to “STOP”.

-- Take a deep breath in through your nose for four seconds.
+- Take a deep breath through your nose for four seconds.